syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/PivotGrid-Elements.md

 {% endhighlight %}

 ## Conditional Formatting

-Conditional formatting in PivotGrid allows user to highlight particular cells with certain color, font-style, font-family etc. Based on the condition it has met.

-Conditional formatting is enabled by setting `EnableConditionalFormatting` property to true and the formatting dialog is launched when **"createConditionalDialog"** method is invoked.
+Conditional formatting allows user to highlight particular cells with certain color, font-style, font-family etc. based on the condition they have met.
+It is enabled by setting `EnableConditionalFormatting` property to true and the formatting dialog is launched when **"createConditionalDialog"** method is invoked.

 {% highlight CSHTML %}